Classicality of Consciousness in Quantum Darwinism: Conclusions

 \section{Conclusions}

-Even if the Awareness Operators, whose expectation values in the quantum state of the universe I have postulated give the unnormalized measures of the corresponding conscious perceptions, are specified by augmented laws of physics independently of the quantum state, they can have a form such that, for a quantum state in which consciousness occurs primarily in a region where decoherence and Quantum Darwinism lead to high redundancy of information, most of the measure is for conscious perceptions that are classical (e.g., perceiving visual images of objects to have fairly well defined directions from the observer), instead of having large quantum uncertainties.
-I do need to assume that a fraction not too small of the Awareness Operators get large expectation values from quantum states of the brain in which information redundantly by Quantum Darwinism, though this fraction can be considerably smaller than unity if the information is stored sufficiently redundantly.
-I also need to assume that there is a strong correspondence between the content of conscious perceptions and the quantum states that produce the measures of these perceptions as the expectation values of the corresponding Awareness Operators.
+Awareness Operators, which are to be specified by augmented laws of physics independently of the quantum state, are postulated to give the unnormalized measures of the corresponding conscious perceptions.
+However, they can have a form in which most of the measure is for conscious perceptions that are classical, if consciousness occurs primarily in a region where decoherence and Quantum Darwinism lead to high redundancy of information.
+One does need to assume that the fraction of the Awareness Operators that get large expectation values from quantum states of the brain in which information redundantly by Quantum Darwinism is not too small, though this fraction can be considerably smaller than unity if the information is stored sufficiently redundantly.
+One also needs to assume that there is a strong correspondence between the content of conscious perceptions and the quantum states that produce the measures of these perceptions as the expectation values of the corresponding Awareness Operators.